Catappult/appcoins-wallet-android/README.md

 ## Contributing

 As an open source project, it is our intention that this project may receive contributions from the community.
-Ultimately, our goal in the ASF is to build technology that is useful to our users.
+Ultimately, our goal in the AppCoins is to build technology that is useful to our users.

 In order to submit feedback and report bugs, we consider the best way is to open